Skip to content

 Templo de Debod: Ancient Egypt in Madrid

 Madrid is thousands of miles from Egypt yet an authentic Egyptian temple sits in the middle of the city.
-The Debod Temple or Templo de Debod is one of Madrid’s most popular attractions.
-We made it to the area last year to marvel at the temple and also found a hidden gem in its surrounding park.
+Temple of Debod or Templo de Debod is one of Madrid’s most popular attractions.
+We marveled at the temple and also found a hidden gem in its surrounding park.
 Read on to find out how this temple got here and what else one can do around this area.

 Cuartel de la Montaña